rescript-lang/reanalyze/README.md

 > [!WARNING]
 > This repository is only for keeping OCaml compatibility with an old version of reanalyze.
-It is further developed in the [rescript-vscode](https://github.com/rescript-lang/rescript-vscode/tree/master/analysis/reanalyze) repository.
+It is further developed in the [rescript monorepo](https://github.com/rescript-lang/rescript/tree/master/analysis/reanalyze) repository.

 # reanalyze